 A business operating under a fictitious business name will need to register for a Trade Name in Georgia.
 Learn more about what a Trade Name is, who needs one and how to register.

 A Trade Name, also known as “Doing Business As,” DBA, Assumed Name, or Fictitious Name, is a name used by a business that is different from the business’s legal name.

-When a business wants to operate under a name other than their legal name, the state of Georgia, like most states, require the business to register their business name.
-The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.
+When a business wants to operate under a name other than its legal name, the state of Georgia, like most states, requires the business to register its business name.
+The registration requirement was designed to protect consumers from business owners hiding anonymously behind a business’s name.

 Within 30 days of starting a business, Georgia state law O.C.
 G.A.
-10-1-490 states that a business using a fictitious name must register their Trade Name.
+10-1-490 states that a business using a fictitious name must register its Trade Name.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

 A sole proprietor or partnership’s legal name can be the owner’s full first and last name, which can be used without registering, but if a different name will be used, it must be registered.
 For example, if John Smith starts a Georgia business repairing computers but doesn’t use a business name, he doesn’t have to register.
 If John decides to name his business John’s Computer Repair, then he will need to register.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some corporations and LLCs will file for a Georgia DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.